TRENDSETTING MEDICAL DEVICES: SOLYPLUS MAKES BIOPOLYMERS INDUSTRY READY

 Smart materials are intelligent, controllable materials with exceptional mechanical, chemical, or pharmacological properties.
 These materials are playing an increasingly major role in the development of a wide range of innovative and versatile products, and biopolymers are particularly important in the process.

-In 2022, SPRIND assigned SolyPlus GmbH to validate its technology so it could explore its disruptive innovation potential.
+In 2022, SPRIND assigned SolyPlus GmbH to validate its technology so it could explore its breakthrough innovation potential.
 With its recently completed validation process, SolyPlus’ technology makes it possible to transform biopolymers, such as hyaluronic acid or chitosan, into smart materials in pure form.
 These can be used as starting materials for new, innovative products in regenerative medicine and drug delivery.

 By utilizing various technologies, products could be manufactured from pure hyaluronic acid, which, among other components, forms an important component of human connective tissue.
 Since natural biopolymer is already present in the human body, undesirable reactions, like inflammatory reactions, are more avoidable.